djstillme/valheim-mod-manager/README.md

 ### Downloading Mods

 Once you've modified your `mods.csv` file to your liking, you can run the script to actually install them.
-First ensure that you are in the conda environment
+First ensure that you are in the conda environment:
  ```
 conda activate vmm
  ```
-Then in the project directory run
+then in the project directory run:
 ```
 python vmm.py
 ```